Where Can You Put Your Logo?

 Most of the people, machines, tools, and software that creates the list of products and web graphics discussed earlier in this article are often unique to the industry.
 A machine that prints your logo onto the barrel of a pen at a one-half-inch scale is different than the sewing machine that embroiders your logo onto a shirt.

-It’s really helpful if a style guide for logo usage is supplied with artwork to the company.
+It’s really helpful if you supply a style guide for logo usage to your vendor.
 A style guide usually also includes those different types of logos and how the elements of the logos should interact.
-That way, vendors can advise you what size or artwork file is needed for the specific application.
+That way, vendors can advise you on what size or logo is best for the specific application.

 Promotional Advertising & Marketing Materials